Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - This year, in six home games, Carolina has gone over the total twice.

-- The Falcons are winless ATS (0-1) as 2.5-point underdogs or more away from home.
+- On the road, the Falcons are winless ATS (0-1) as 2.5-point underdogs or more.

-- In three of six away games this season, Atlanta has hit the over.
+- This year, in three of six road games Atlanta has hit the over.

 Powered by Data Skrive.